masterdoors/kernel_trees/README.md

 tests - files and notebooks to run various experiments.

-thirdparty - files to patch Scikit-learn.
+thirdparty - files to patch Scikit-learn (deprecated).

 # Dependences:
 1. numpy/scipy 1.18.0/1.5.0 or higher